HCL-TECH-SOFTWARE/connections-doc/v8/admin/install/inst_managing_os_index_cnx_typeahead_search.md

 ## Changing the number of shards for the OpenSearch quickresults index {#section_ipf_z32_1lb .section}

-By default, the quickresults index replicas is set to 2.
+By default, the quickresults index shard count is set to 8.
 To modify this value, follow these steps:

 -   No index created
 -   Existing index